Waikiki Natatorium War Memorial: Kaimana Beach

-Adjacent to the south of the Natatorium lies Kaimana Beach, a popular destination for the resident Honolulu population of the Kaimuki, Manoa, Diamond Head and other surrounding communities.
-Kaimana is a sandy beach lined with palms with a lifeguard tower, showers and public parking.
+Adjacent to the natatorium is Kaimana Beach, a popular destination for residents of Kaimuki, Manoa, Diamond Head, and other surrounding communities.
+Kaimana is a sandy beach lined with palms with a lifeguard tower, showers, and public parking.

 Kaimana Beach was originally a rocky beach with a narrow strip of sand.
-It is also known as Sans Souci Beach, (French for "without worries") for the hotel once run by George Lycurgus in 1893, named in turn after the Sanssouci Palace in Potsdam.
+It is also known as Sans Souci (French for "without worries") Beach for the hotel once run by George Lycurgus in 1893, named in turn after the Sanssouci Palace in Potsdam.

-After the Waikiki War Memorial Natatorium was built adjacent to Kaimana and just off the shoreline, the beach was able to accumulate a vastly wider sandy beach which makes it so popular today.
-The name Kaimana is not an ancient Hawaiian name for the area, but is rather the Hawaiian pronunciation of the English name for the nearby Diamond Head.
+After the natatorium was built, Kaimana accumulated a vastly wider sandy beach.
+"Kaimana" is not an ancient Hawaiian name for the area, but rather the Hawaiian pronunciation of the English name for the nearby Diamond Head.
 The former Sans Souci site is now the New Otani Kaimana Beach Hotel.

-Kaimana Beach was the end point of the first submarine communications cable between California and Hawaii.
-Duke Kahanamoku's uncle, David Piikoi, was said to have been the person who dragged the underwater cable through Kapua Channel and onto Kaimana's shore in 1902.
+Kaimana Beach was the endpoint of the first submarine communications cable between California and Hawaii.
+Duke Kahanamoku's uncle David Piikoi was said to have dragged the underwater cable through Kapua Channel and onto Kaimana's shore in 1902.
 The first telegraphic message over this new cable was sent on January 1, 1903, from Henry Ernest Cooper to President Theodore Roosevelt in Washington, DC.